September 15, 2020

 Phase 1: Awareness

 The first phase in the buyer’s journey is called the awareness phase.
 This is where the customer identifies their need for a product or service.
-In our industry, it describes the moment a customer decides it’s time to look for a new home.
+In this part of real estate, it describes the moment a customer decides it’s time to look for a new home.

 This decision is one of many that will happen before potential buyers cross your path.
 In most cases, the buyer will begin research with fairly solid parameters in place.
 These are the usual factors such as budget, location, square footage, etc.